15 Best Gen Z Activities Without Technology That Inspire Happiness and Balance

 What activities do Gen Z like to do?

-Gen Z enjoys a mix of digital and offline activities—from social media and gaming to nature walks, journaling, and creative hobbies like art and music.
+Gen Z enjoys a mix of digital and offline activities, ranging from social media and gaming to nature walks, journaling, and creative hobbies such as art and music.

 What are the entertainment trends for Gen Z?